Market research: identify your market

 - Research how your potential target group sees your company and check if this corresponds to the desired image of your company.

-Tips for market research
+GDPR and market research